-The Curriculum at Stanford Junior & Infant School
+The Curriculum at Laceby Stanford Primary Academy

 The Intent, implementation and Impact of our Curriculum – English.

-At Stanford Junior and Infant School, English and the teaching of English is the foundation of our curriculum.
+At Laceby Stanford Primary Academy, English and the teaching of English is the foundation of our curriculum.
 Our main aim is to ensure every single child becomes literate and progresses in the areas of reading, writing, speaking and listening.

 We feel it is vital to highlight and be aware of the differing groups of learners and vulnerable children in their classes.
 Once this information is acquired, teachers can plan and teach personalised English lessons which focus on the particular needs of each child.
 We recognise that each child has their own starting point upon entry to every year group and progress is measured in line with these starting points to ensure every child can celebrate success.

-We believe that English at Stanford should not only be a daily discrete lesson, but is at the cornerstone of the entire curriculum.
+We believe that English at Laceby Stanford Primary Academy should not only be a daily discrete lesson, but is at the cornerstone of the entire curriculum.
 It is embedded within all our lessons and we will strive for a high level of English for all.
-Through using high-quality texts, immersing children in vocabulary rich learning environments and ensuring new curriculum expectations and the progression of skills are met, the children at Stanford will be exposed to a language heavy, creative and continuous English curriculum which will not only enable them to become literate but will also develop a love of reading, creative writing and purposeful speaking and listening.
+Through using high-quality texts, immersing children in vocabulary rich learning environments and ensuring new curriculum expectations and the progression of skills are met, the children at Laceby Stanford Primary Academy will be exposed to a language heavy, creative and continuous English curriculum which will not only enable them to become literate but will also develop a love of reading, creative writing and purposeful speaking and listening.

 With these aims in mind, a timetable has been established that ensures a discrete lesson for teaching reading and reading comprehension is incorporated into each day for all years from Foundation to Year 6.
 This ensures that reading is explicitly taught every day and that all children have access to excellent reading techniques.
 The journey of reading starts with Phonics teaching.
-At Stanford School we follow the Ruth Miskin Read Write Inc. scheme.
+At Laceby Stanford Primary Academy we follow the Ruth Miskin Read Write Inc. scheme.
 All vulnerable groups are highlighted and support staff used to support these groups further to ensure progression and specific year group skills are secure.
 Resources to support and enhance these lessons (such as Cracking Comprehension Grammarsaurus) are used so that all staff feel proficient and skilled in delivering these sessions effectively.
 Children are not only learning comprehension skills but also independence, a love of wider reading and experiencing an exposure to rich vocabulary, which is key in all sessions for all learners.

 Reading is celebrated in classrooms and around school, you will find displays which celebrate authors, children’s favourite books and reading reward schemes.
 In addition, throughout the school year the importance of reading is enhanced through World Book Day, author and poet visits, parent reading workshops and a range of trips and visits which enrich and complement children’s learning.

-We believe that consistent and well-taught English is the foundation of a valuable education, and so at Stanford we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
+We believe that consistent and well-taught English is the foundation of a valuable education, and so at Laceby Stanford Primary Academy we ensure that the teaching of writing is purposeful, robust and shows clear progression for all children.
 In line with the new national curriculum, we ensure that each year group is taught the explicit grammar, punctuation and spelling objectives required for their age group.
 These are again timetabled into discreet spelling and grammar lessons as well as teachers giving pupils a range of opportunities to embed their skills through English lessons and cross-curricular writing opportunities thus exposing children to a variety of genres.
 Writing is often taught, through the use of a quality text.
 This text is purposefully selected in order to expose the children to inference, high-level vocabulary, a range of punctuation and characterisation, also giving the children different high quality opportunities for real writing tasks as well as to promote a love of reading and engagement for all children.

 The assessment of writing is fluid.
 All year groups use the same format for assessing writing which have been produced in line with the end of Key Stage assessment frameworks as published by the Department for Education.